dchen077/LIS546-Curated-DH-Data/Sample Data/Singapore Biographical Database/README.md

+# Singapore Biographical Database

+## About

 Biographical_Information.xls belongs to Singapore Biograhical Database.
 The original [file](https://github.com/chsshgis/Singapore-Biographical-Database/blob/master/%E4%BA%BA%E7%89%A9%E6%95%B0%E6%8D%AE%201.0.xlsx) is hosted in their Github repository.
 The file in this repository has been normalized and standardized using OpenRefine.

+## Data and File Overview
-***Changes that have been done to this dataset include:***
+***Normalization changes that have been done to this dataset include:***

-- Separated Chinese and English translation into two columns.
+- Separated Chinese and English translations into two columns.

 - Standardized column names to be English only.